Blue Pine Fuels wildfire mitigation and strategy services logo in teal and orange, with mountains and pine tree

 A wildfire risk assessment is a systematic on-site evaluation of the factors that determine how your property will behave in a wildfire.
 We look at your vegetation, your structure, and your landscape together — because wildfire risk isn't any one thing, it's the combination of all three.

-A lot of companies will give you a free quote.
-We give you a free risk picture — so you understand your situation whether you hire us or not.
+A lot of companies will give you a quote.
+We give you a comprehensive risk picture — so you understand your situation whether you hire us or not.

 THE THREE lenses on your wildfire risk